phac-nml/gnali/docs/simple.md

 ## Output ##

 By default, gNALI will have two output files in `my_results/`: a basic output file, and a detailed output file.
 When using the `-v`/`--vcf` flag, a third additional output file will be generated.
-Examples of such output can be found [here](advanced.md#vcf-output-optional).
+An example of such output can be found in the [advanced walkthrough](advanced.md#vcf-output-optional).

 ### Basic Output ###